DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-10-20-Understanding-about-Hash-index-in-RDBMS.md

 ## Introduction to Adaptive Hash Index

 In MySQL, InnoDB storage engine supports adaptive hash index.
 This is an automatic process, it does not give us any control to configure it.
-So, we can disable adaptive hash index, but we cannot do any modification in this algorithm.
+So, we can disable adaptive hash index, but we can't do any modification in this algorithm.

 Hash Indexes are built in-memory on the top of frequently used B-Tree indexes.
 MySQL engines automatically figures out which are the most frequently used B-Tree indexes.
 It will takes those B-Tree indexes and values and put them into memory.
 In the memory, it will build hash index on the top of it.
 Now, our storage engine has definitely B-Tree indexes and on the top of it, there are hash indexes in memory.
 When MySQL engines receives any query, it will evaluate it for hash index as well as B-Tree index.
 If there are scan or any other situation where we have used different operators than equal to, it will directly use B-Tree indexes.
 However, there is a direct lookup of any particular value, MySQL engine will use in memory hash index to get data immediately.